How to Protect Your Plants From Javelinas

 Don’t tempt them with bird feeders, bird baths, or pet bowls.

-Don’t leave your trash cans where they can get at them.
+Don’t leave your trash cans where they can get to them.
 They often raid trash cans overnight, so putting your trash cans out the night before your trash pickup is an invitation for a nocturnal raid.

 Javelinas love pumpkins.
 So avoid putting pumpkins on your front porch as a Halloween decoration.
 Javelinas seem to think you’ve put them out for their enjoyment.

-Protect Your Garden with Walls and Fences
+Ways to Protect Your Garden

 You can prevent javelinas from digging up a plant by placing poultry wire under your gravel or just below the soil surface.